-- 14.1.
+- 13.1.
 This class requires a keen attention to detail.
 Particularly when you are working with an unfamiliar x86 instruction (and they all start as unfamiliar).
-Some of the keys to success are: - 14.1.1.
-Watch the lectures and take notes (just like you would in an on-campus class) - 14.1.2.
-Complete the self-check exercises (do this after watching the lecture, not during!) - 14.1.3.
-Read the assigned material (and take notes) - 14.1.4.
-Take the weekly summaries (more than once if it helps). - 14.1.5.
-Start the programming assignments early and complete them on time. - 14.1.6.
-Read Appendix B (in the textbook), frequently. - 14.1.7.
-Don't get discouraged if your code initially does not execute correctly; many problems are simple to fix and it just takes time to isolate and identify the problem. - 14.1.8.
+Some of the keys to success are: - 13.1.1.
+Watch the lectures and take notes (just like you would in an on-campus lecture) - 13.1.2.
+Complete the self-check exercises (do this after watching the lecture, not during!) - 13.1.3.
+Read the assigned material (and take notes) - 13.1.4.
+Review guizzes after they're graded to see where you're having issues. - 13.1.5.
+Start the programming assignments early and complete them on time. - 13.1.6.
+Read Appendix B (in the textbook), frequently. - 13.1.7.
+Don't get discouraged if your code initially does not execute correctly; many problems are simple to fix and it just takes time to isolate and identify the problem. - 13.1.8.
 Although mentioned in the course lectures, this cannot be emphasized enough, learn to use the Visual Studio debugger.
-It's much faster to troubleshoot a problem while using the debugger, so take the time to understand how it works. - 14.1.9.
+It's much faster to troubleshoot a problem while using the debugger, so take the time to understand how it works. - 13.1.9.
 Assemble your code often.
 Writing a few lines of code and then double-check it to make sure that it assembles correctly.
 This is especially important when you are first learning to program in assembly.
-By assembling your code frequently you can locate mistakes more quickly and have a better idea of where a problem originates. - 14.2.
-When struggling with a homework assignment: - 14.2.1.
-Re-Watch the lectures - 14.2.2.
-Create tests to isolate the problem. - 14.2.3.
-Use the debugger (while running the test cases) - 14.2.4.
-Look in the book - 14.2.5.
-Look online - 14.2.6.
-Look for/create a reply in Canvas Q&A Threads. - 14.2.7.
-Email the instructor and/or TA - 14.3.
+By assembling your code frequently you can locate mistakes more quickly and have a better idea of where a problem originates. - 13.2.
+When struggling with a homework assignment: - 13.2.1.
+Re-Watch the lectures

+- 13.2.2.
+Create tests to isolate the problem. - 13.2.3.
+Use the debugger (while running the test cases) - 13.2.4.
+Look in the book - 13.2.5.
+Look online - 13.2.6.
+Look for/create a reply in Canvas Q&A Threads. - 13.2.7.
+Email the instructor and/or TA - 13.3.
 The best key to success in this class is: keep up.
-Don't let yourself fall behind. - 14.4.
+Don't let yourself fall behind. - 13.4.
 Another valuable asset to have in this class (and the entire program) is a study group.
-I recommend using the Introduction thread to get connected with some people near you, or at least who have similar schedules. - 14.5.
+I recommend using the in-class exercise groups outside of class as an additional study resource. - 13.5.
 One of the skills you'll develop in this class is how to look for things in the resources listed above.
 You'll spend some quality time with your favorite Internet search engine.
 You'll learn how to wade through the chaff of Stack Overflow to find the relevant example from the hundreds of search hits.
 You'll probably be able to remember the page number of certain examples from the textbook.
-Some of this won't be fun, but you'll learn that you can learn it. - 14.6.
+Some of this won't be fun, but you'll learn that you can learn it. - 13.6.
 Make sure the code you submit actually assembles and links.
 If your code does not assemble (using MASM in Visual Studio), you will receive a zero (0) for that portion of the programming project.
 I'm not going to try and guess what portions of your code may be correct if it does not assemble.
 If you are unable to get your program to assemble correctly, comment out the portion of the code that causes the assembly process to fail.
 You are better off getting partial credit on a programming project than getting a zero for code that does not assemble.

-15. Statement Regarding Students with Disabilities
+14. Statement Regarding Students with Disabilities